 - Remember how many spaces you’re leaving between your headings and the following paragraph.
 None, one – either’s fine but apply the rule consistently.

-- Webmasters: actually read what you’re uploading – don’t just dump it into a CMS backend.
+- can you buy gabapentin over the counter Webmasters: actually read what you’re uploading – don’t just dump it into a CMS backend.
 This will ensure headings don’t get absorbed into the start of paragraphs.

-- Copywriters: treat your webmaster like a lazy slob with no motivation.
+- generic 200mcg cytotec online Copywriters: treat your webmaster like a lazy slob with no motivation.
 Mark up headings with clear tags in your documents to avoid cruddiness and make sure they spot them.

 - If you’re being SEO savvy, use H1s for your main title, H2s for key headings and H3s for sub-sections.
 Capiche?